Typebulb FAQ

 tb.insight()Read the current Insight JSONBoth

-tb.infer(data?)Call an LLM at runtime (uses Infer tab instructions)Client
+tb.infer(data?)Call an LLM at runtime (uses Infer tab instructions)Both

 tb.ai(options)General-purpose AI calls (chatbots, agents, experiments)Both